top of page

 The other option available to the parties is that of expert determination by a third valuer.
 The appointed third valuer, provides a written decision that is final, after hearing points from both parties and their appointed valuers.

-Phillip Curnow has been appointed as arbitrator and third party expert for a number of cases throughout New Zealand and is able to achieve timely resolutions.
+Phillip has been appointed as arbitrator and third party expert for a number of cases throughout New Zealand and is able to achieve timely resolutions.
 If you wish to appoint Phillip Curnow as a third party expert, parties need to sign an appointment which will include an indemnity clause that provides a similar legal protection as an arbitrator receives under the Arbitration Act 1996.

 What is Arbitration?